MinhHuyDev/fbchat-v2/README_EN.rst

 FBChat-Remake: Open Source
 =======================================
+ Dear users!
+I am writing this to inform you that: The current project is temporarily *suspended*.
+ **FBChat-v2** will not receive further feature updates and is temporarily suspended for maintenance.
+If you wish to contribute to the project, please contact me `here <https://m.me/Booking.MinhHuyDev>`_.
+(I will be back soon, probably in June 2024)

 Hello, I am **MinhHuyDev**.
 Firstly, this is my first time remaking such a large source, so there may be *mistakes* in the coding process.
 I hope users will report any **bugs** in the GitHub issues section here:3